klavinslab/simple-plasmid-construction/operation_types/Check_Plate.md

 # Check Plate

-This is run the day after **Plate Transformed Cells** and is a precursor to **Make Overnight Suspension**.
+Checks plates for growth and contamination.

 The plates are pulled from the 37 F incubator and checked for growth and contamination.
 If there is no growth, the plate is thrown out and the user is notified.

+Ran the day after **Plate Transformed Cells** and is a precursor to **Make Overnight Suspension**.
 ### Inputs